 Our user has a problem, and Decade’s website can solve it by providing fun, quirky products, an easy to understand organization of inventory, and a simple shopping and checkout process.

-I needed to find a better way to organize their inventory.
-I set up a card sort where people grouped products from the Decade website into categories that made sense to them.
+Based on usability tests, I knew I needed to find a better way to organize inventory.
+I set up a card sort where people organized products from the Decade website into groups that made sense to them.
+Four categories emerged: